DavidBurela/riscv-emulator-docker-image/README.md

 A pre-configured QEMU & Debian RISC-V image.
 Allows you to get started working on an emulated RISC-V environment.
 Is a quick way to see what libraries and frameworks work on RISC-V without sourcing hardware.

-Contains:
+Structure:

+- Debian host (debian:sid)
-- QEMU built with RISC-V with soft-mmu support
+  - QEMU.
+Running as emulated RISC-V with soft-mmu support
+    - Debian guest.
+RISC-V image
     - RISC-V u-boot kernel
-- Debian image pre-compiled for RISC-V

 ## How to use